cisagov/get.gov/pages/domains/domains_eligibility.md

 {% include 'content-blocks/org_types.md' %}

 ## How we determine eligibility
 After you request a .gov domain, we'll review the information you provided about your organization.
 We use the [U.S. Census Bureau’s criteria for classifying governments](https://www.census.gov/programs-surveys/gus/technical-documentation/methodology/population-of-interest1.html){.usa-link--external} to help determine eligibility.
-In some cases, we'll ask for more information (such as legislation, a charter, or bylaws) to verify eligibility.
+In some cases, we’ll ask for more information (such as legislation, a charter, or bylaws) to verify eligibility.

 ## You must have approval from an authorizing official within your organization
 Your authorizing official is a person within your organization who can authorize your domain request.
 This person must be in a role of significant, executive responsibility within the organization.

-When you request a .gov domain, we'll ask for information about your authorizing official (role, contact information).
+When you request a .gov domain, we’ll ask for information about your authorizing official (role, contact information).
 We typically don’t reach out to them, but if contact is necessary, our practice is to coordinate first with you, the requestor.

 **Read more about authorizing officials for**:
 - [Executive branch federal agencies](#executive-branch-federal-agencies)